refinedev/refine/documentation/docs/api-reference/antd/components/auth-page.md

 id: antd-auth-page
 title: <AuthPage>
 sidebar_label: <AuthPage>
-description: <AuthPage> component from refine is a authentication page that can be used to login, register, reset password and update password.
+description: <AuthPage> component from refine is a authentication page that can be used to login, register, forgot password and update password.
 ---

-`<AuthPage>` component from **refine** for **ant design** contains authentication pages that can be used to login, register, reset password and update password.
+`<AuthPage>` component from **refine** for **ant design** contains authentication pages that can be used to login, register, forgot password and update password.

 Before using `<AuthPage>` component you need to add [authProvider](/api-reference/core/providers/auth-provider.md) that will be used to handle authentication.